 What I like about Perfect Keto’s collagen is that it doesn’t contain anything except for hydrolyzed collagen powder and MCTs in moderate amount.
 As a result, Keto Collagen shouldn’t upset your stomach, even if you consume a few shakes throughout the day.

 What’s more, Keto Collagen is available in three flavors (chocolate, vanilla and salted caramel), plus an unflavored version that you can mix into your coffee or smoothies.

-If you want to give Keto Collagen a try, make sure to use code MK15 and get 15% off your order.
+If you want to give Keto Collagen a try, make sure to use code michael20 and get 20% off your order.